 Giving What We Can is an alliance of people both religious and non-religious, united in the belief that where we can relieve suffering without having to make serious sacrifices, we should do so.
 It is a belief supported by many traditions and philosophies, both religious and otherwise.

 The following member stories highlight the experiences of some members who have religious motivations for giving:

-If you would like to talk about the pledge with other religious members, please contact Francesca.
+If you would like to talk about effective giving, effective altruism or The Pledge with other religious members, please contact: